Plates, Shoreditch

 club mexicana vegan restaurants

-Club Mexicana has gone from street food trader to pub resident to a trio of permanent restaurants: a hot-pink taqueria in Carnaby’s Kingly Court, the spacious Club Mexicana Shoreditch, and a micro-diner in Brixton Market.
-The Mexican-inspired menu includes BBQ ‘short rib’ tacos with jackfruit and hickory smoked BBQ sauce; cheezeburger burritos; and fully loaded nachos with ground ‘beef’, guacamole and pickled jalapeños, all washed down with frozen margaritas.
-And on Tuesdays, you can scoff as many tacos as you can handle for £20.
+Club Mexicana has gone from street food trader to pub resident to a pair of permanent restaurants: a hot-pink taqueria in Carnaby’s Kingly Court and the spacious Club Mexicana Shoreditch.
+Oh, and another street food stall in Mercato Mayfair, just so they don’t forget their roots.
+The Mexican-inspired all-vegan menu includes BBQ ‘short rib’ tacos with jackfruit and hickory smoked BBQ sauce; cheezeburger burritos; and fully loaded nachos with ground ‘beef’, guacamole and pickled jalapeños, all washed down with frozen margaritas.
+And on Tuesdays, you can scoff as many tacos as you can handle at their Shoreditch branch for £20.
 Vegan doesn’t always have to be healthy, right?

 Cookies and Scream | Holloway